 2. Take Out Dead Shrubs and Trees

-Now that a full season of sunshine has passed, have you noticed any shrubs in your yard that didn’t seem to grow the way you had hoped?
-Check for signs of life by scratching the bark at the base to see if there is any green under there.
+Now that summer has passed, have you noticed any shrubs in your yard that didn’t seem to grow the way you had hoped?
+Check for signs of life by scratching the bark at the base to see if there is any green underneath.
 If no green appears under the bark, it might be dead.

-If the tree or shrub is completely dead, it’s best to cut it down and dig it out before the ground hardens.
+If the tree or bush is completely dead, it’s best to cut it down and dig it out before the ground freezes.
 But you don’t have to mourn for too long – fall is a great time to plant trees and shrubs for maximum growth.

-- Cut Your Tree During the Dormant Season: Once the leaves have fallen off during late fall and early winter, it is much easier for arborist to cut and handle.
+- Cut Your Tree During the Dormant Season: Once the leaves have fallen off during late fall and early winter, it is much easier for an arborist to handle.
 The hard ground during the colder season will help ensure other trees and shrubs stay in place.

 - Don’t Do It All in One Day: There’s no need to rush your fall yard cleanup.
 Just as seasons change slowly, you should also take it slow and avoid trying to clean everything up in one day.